 Where does Science News get its financial support?

-Science News is published by Society for Science & the Public, a nonprofit 501(c)(3) organization.
+Science News is published by the Society for Science, a nonprofit 501(c)(3) organization.
 We get financial support through paid subscriptions, advertisements, individual donations, institutional grants and sponsorships.
 Financial supporters have no influence on what we write about and no knowledge of the specific content of stories.